vfowler/accessibility-acceptance-criteria/WEB.md

 Given I navigate with assistive technology when I encounter content that looks different then I can perceive this difference.
 E.g. including (but not limited to) heading structure, ordered and unordered lists.

 ## AAC6 Form control labelling and inline errors
-Given I use a screen reader, when I focus on form controls then I can understand what type of data is required.
+Given I use a screen reader, when I focus on form controls then I can understand the label, an inline error, and what type of data is required.

 ## AAC7 Screen reader
-Given I use a screen reader when a visual change occurs on the page then I can understand the change audibly.
+Given I use a screen reader, when a visual change occurs on the page then I can understand the change audibly.
 E.g. search results displaying while searching, an error summary displaying after activating the submit button.

 ## AAC8 Zoom & resize
 Given I use browser zoom, when I zoom up to 400% then I can understand and interact with page content.